 Almeida Júnior.
 He was an incredible Brazilian painter, for whom I am passionate, who dealt with themes such as daily life and common people with their small tasks at a time when historical painting was at its peak.
 Despite this, Almeida Júnior was extremely respected and became one of the most crucial members of the Academy of Fine Arts of Brazil.

 free times tip nº 4 | Learn to Play an Instrument

 Most people like music, that’s indisputable.
-And many of us have thought of learning to play an instrument, have we?
+And many of us have thought about learning to play an instrument, haven’t we?

-Maybe these portraits of Judith Leyster will inspire you.
-She was a 17th-century Dutch painter and author of of the most expressive portraits of that time.
-It is not only the music itself that is celebrated in Leyster’s painting but also the way of playing it.
+Perhaps these portraits by Judith Leyster will inspire you.
+She was a Dutch painter of the 17th century and the author of some of the most expressive portraits of the time.
+It is not only the music itself that is celebrated in Leyster’s paintings, but also the way it is played.

 free times tip nº 5 | take care of yourself